skycrapers/TecoGAN-PyTorch/README.md

 python ./scripts/create_lmdb.py --dataset VimeoTecoGAN --data_type Bicubic4xLR
 ```

 4. Train a FRVSR model first.
-FRVSR has the same generator as TecoGAN, but without GAN training.
-When the training is finished, copy and rename the last checkpoint weight from `./experiments_BD/FRVSR/001/train/ckpt/G_iter400000.pth` to `./pretrained_models/FRVSR_BD_iter400000.pth`.
-This step offers a better initialization for the TecoGAN training.
+FRVSR has the same generator as TecoGAN, but without perceptual training (i.e., GAN and perceptual losses).
+When the training is complete, copy and rename the last checkpoint weight from `./experiments_BD/FRVSR/001/train/ckpt/G_iter400000.pth` to `./pretrained_models/FRVSR_BD_iter400000.pth`.
+A pre-trained FRVSR model offers a better initialization for the following TecoGAN training.
 ```bash
 bash ./train.sh BD FRVSR
 ```